 No Interference/Quiet Enjoyment.
 Licensee shall ensure that use of the Licensed Area for the Permitted Use will not obstruct or interfere with the Judicial Council’s or Court’s use of the Licensed Area, the Site, the Facility, or the rights of any other occupants of the Licensed Area, the Site, or the Facility.
 Licensee will not injure or annoy any occupants of the Licensed Area, the Site, or the Facility.
 Such interference shall constitute a default of this SLA.
 In the event interference occurs, Licensee agrees to take all reasonable steps necessary to eliminate such interference as promptly as possible upon written notice thereof by the Judicial Council.
 The Judicial Council reserves to itself all rights in the Licensed Area, including but not limited to, the right to construct, reconstruct, modify, or make alterations to the Licensed Area, so long as the exercise of such retained rights do not unreasonably interfere with the Permitted Use.

 Applicable Laws and Regulations.
 All activities conducted by Licensee pursuant to this SLA shall be in compliance with all Applicable Laws and shall be conducted at Licensee’s own cost and expense.
 Interpretation and enforcement of the terms of this SLA and the SPPA shall be governed by California law.
-Any contract entered into by Licensee for work to be performed pursuant to this License shall incorporate this Section and shall require that Licensees comply with all Applicable Laws.
+Any contract entered into by Licensee for work to be performed pursuant to this License shall incorporate this Section and shall require that subcontractors comply with all Applicable Laws.

 Hazardous Material.